 Herniated disc back surgery is an operation that is usually done as a last resort when all else has failed.
-It has its dangers and complications like any other surgery, so most doctors are reluctant to suggest it as long as other options are available.
+There is a long process associated with recovering from back surgery, and the procedure has its dangers and complications like any other surgery, so most doctors are reluctant to suggest it as long as other options are available for spinal disc problems.
 One of the main reasons for this reluctance is that herniated disc back surgery has a lower success rate than many other surgeries.
 However, there are individuals who are in so much pain and their life has become so miserable because of their back pain problems, they are ready and willing to try anything that might bring even a small amount of relief.

 When there is a tear in the annulus, in causes the inner nucleus pulposus to bulge out of the damaged area.
 Unfortunately, the spinal nerves are located behind the spinal column and when the nucleus bulges out of the vertebrae, it puts pressure on these nerves causing pain and possible weakness of the affected area of the body that nerve is connected to.
 When this occurs there is a very good possibility that herniated disc back surgery will be required at some point.

 In most cases, your physician will advise at least six months of conservative treatment before considering surgery.
 In many instances the back will heal itself with this conservative treatment and the patient has avoided a serious major surgery.
 Before doing herniated disc back surgery, the doctor will more than likely try some of the following non surgical solutions.